ohollmen/DPUT/README.md

 ### Volumes

-Volume mappings are passed (simply in array, not hash object) in a docker-familiar notation "/path/on/host:/path/inside/docker.
+Volume mappings (in "vols") are passed (simply in array, not hash object) in a docker-familiar notation "/path/on/host:/path/inside/docker.
 They are formulated into docker -v options.

 ### Example of running